RaulCatedra3003/Local-FileSystem-explorer/README.md

 ## Wiki 📖

 You can find more information of how the app works in the [TDR](./Local-FileSystem-explorer/TDR.md) file.
+You can also check the full [PAPER](/Users/victorgreco/Documents/personal_projects/Local-FileSystem-explorer/Documentacion.pdf) on PDF.

 ## Author ✒️